otrv4/otrv4-prekey-server/otrv4-prekey-server.md

 Receives a DAKE-2 message and
 sends a DAKE-3 message with a
-Prekey publication message           ------------->  Receives a DAKE-3 message and
+Prekey publication message           ------------->

+                                     <-------------  Receives a DAKE-3 message and
-                                                     stores the prekey message
+                                                     stores the prekey message.

-                                     <-------------  Sends a Success message
+                                                     Sends a Success message
 ```

 // TODO: the server does not perform any check, as far as I know.
 The server is